Career Development & Calling Tell Your Story

 Even in a social media age, the resume is still THE top tool for employers to quickly learn who you are, what you've done, and to check out your ability to communicate via the written word.

 There's an art and science to resume writing, and we can help you with both.
-Review the Effective Resume Writing Handout for samples, tips and hints on creating your personal document.
+We have resources to help you craft your most effective resume.

 Who should get help with their resume?